 - All packaging in retail locations is either recyclable or compostable.

-- The dining hall has been tray-less since 2009, which reduces water and chemicals used for cleaning, while encouraging guests to consider their food selections rather than “fill the tray.”
+- The Dining Hall has been tray-less since 2009, which reduces water and chemicals used for cleaning while encouraging guests to consider their food selections rather than “fill the tray.”

-- Dining Services has purchased four Rational SCC White Efficiency ovens.
+- Culinary Services has purchased four Rational SCC White Efficiency ovens.
 These ovens cook with an incredible reduction in energy needs.
 The ovens also reduced water needs by replacing less efficient steamers and ovens.

 - All food waste and paper products are prepared for composting with a Hobart WastePro 1200 pulper, which grinds these items into composting-ready material by extracting water and reducing waste volume.
 The extracted water is then recycled within the pulper system, reducing water usage for the machine.
 Additional information about the composting program can be found here.